| living with our favorite things

 lovely transformations

 One of the first things that come to mind when I think of other uses for antique and vintage textiles is to use them as window treatments and pillows.
 Why?
-Because they are often the right shapes and sizes, sometimes transform with very little work and becasue I happen to adore window treatments and pillows!
+Because they are often the right shapes and sizes, sometimes transform with very little work and because I happen to adore window treatments and pillows!
 And, we all have windows!
 This is my impulse; feel free to explore your own creative uses!

 Runners also transform easily into shades, cafe curtains, valances and smaller items.
 Antimacassars, alone or in sets, single or layered, make remarkable valance displays, too.